DHTMLX/docs-diagram/docs/api/selection/remove_method.md

 The method may take an object argument with the following parameter:

-- `id` - (optional) the id of the item that should be removed from the selection list
+- `id` - (required) the id of the item that should be removed from the selection list

 ### Returns